davisshaver/tech-docs/team-culture/code-review.md

 *As the person receiving the code review*, your job is to learn from suggestions.
 Defensiveness, stubbornness, or impatience can prevent you from getting the most out of suggestions.
-Its OK to explain yourself if you feel the reviewer seemed to misunderstand your intent.
+It's OK to explain yourself if you feel the reviewer seemed to misunderstand your intent.
 Arguing semantics or insisting on the correctness of one approach is almost always a bad habit and distracts from the team process.
 If something isn't clear to someone familiar with the codebase who's reviewing your work today, it will definitely be unclear to a new developer being on-boarded six months from now.

 It's best to respond to the issues addressed by the reviewer immediately